intrigus-lgtm/intrigus-lgtm.github.io/research/_posts/2025-05-07-realworld-ctf-2024-using-codeql-to-find-bugs-in-codeql.md

 }
 ```

-The `javax.xml.bind.Unmarshaller` class is part of the Java API for XML Binding (JAXB) which is not vulnerable to XXE by default in newer versions [^name-hint] as far as I know.
+The `javax.xml.bind.Unmarshaller` class is part of the Java API for XML Binding (JAXB), which is not vulnerable to XXE by default in newer versions [^name-hint], as far as I know.
 So if we run this simplified code that uses `javax.xml.bind.Unmarshaller` to parse an XML file with XXE, it will not work:

 ```java
 public class Main {